etjump/etjump.github.io/README.md

-# etjump.com
+# ETJump website

-This repository contains all necessary frontend assets and markup files for `etjump.com` website.
+This repository contains all necessary frontend assets and markup files for [ETJump website](https://etjump.github.io/).

 ## Adding custom trickjump or mapping tutorials on the website